Alvorada9999/dont_trust/README.md

 ## Usage
 ### Dependencies
 - An [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) conformant terminal with E3 capability (Most of the terminals nowadays, you probably should not need to worry about it if you aren't using some exotic setup)
-- Tor, [the central project, providing the core software for using and participating in the Tor network, not the browser](https://gitlab.torproject.org/tpo/core/tor/) (If you intend to establish connections over it)
+- Tor [the central project, providing the core software for using and participating in the Tor network, not the browser](https://gitlab.torproject.org/tpo/core/tor/) (If you intend to establish connections over it, [at least 0.3.2.1-alpha version for v3 support](https://blog.torproject.org/tor-0321-alpha-released-support-next-gen-onion-services-and-kist-scheduler/))
 - [libcrypto3](https://www.openssl.org/docs/man3.0/man7/crypto.html) from openssl3
 #### Fedora 39
 ```bash